Who we are:

 We gather two types of information from you:

 Information you actively give us, which includes contact details for the purpose of receiving updates from us and any messages you send us.
-We use this information to deal with your request and never share this information with anyone outside of our organisation.
+We use this information to deal with your request and never share this information outside of our organisation.

 Information your web browser gives us, such as your computer's IP address, your city and your screen size.
 We also monitor your use of the website by seeing which pages you visit and how long you spend on them.
 We send this information to Google's "Google Analytics" service so that we can measure how effectively our website is at giving you the information you're after.